AlessioGFerraioli/CommunitiesTwitter/README.md

 - ```\tweets_lenght```: visualizaions of the __number of characters__ in the tweets by users of the three groups
 - ```\tweets_per_day```: visualizaions of the __number of tweets per day__ by the users of the three groups.

+The file ```graph_stats.txt``` contains numerical information about the graphs (for example, the number of nodes and edges, number of tweets for each class..)

 ### The analysis